Giuseppe & Gaetano Friscia's Ancestors

 ~<^>~

-Damiano and Sonofria Piluffo’s ancestries are unknown, but they lived in Sciacca, Agrigento, Sicilia, Italy, and raised a family there.
-Nine mother church baptism records have been found that name the father as Master Damiano, and some name the mother as Sonofria or Nofria.
-(The title master, meant he was well respected in his profession.)
-These records are brief, but some are very difficult to read.
-The records found are as follows — daughter Audientia was baptized on November 1, 1556; Giovanni Vincenzo was baptized as what looks like Jo: Vintzo on May 31, 1559; Nicolò Giuseppe was baptized as Cola Joseph on December 23, 1561; Melchiore, called an infant, was baptized on August 11, 1564; Paulilla, which probably is Paola, on September 17, 1567; ancestor Benedetto; Nunzio as Nunti Petro on May 14, 1572; Bernardo was baptized as Barnada Calogero, on June 11, 1574, and married Flore Silvestro on October 5, 1609; and Antonina Marzella on May 7, 1577.
+The children’s baptism records are brief, and some are very difficult to read, but here is what has been found — Polito Bernardino was baptized on January 8, 1554; daughter Audientia was baptized on November 1, 1556, was known as Crisenza and married Paulo Castruchio on November 4, 1569; Giovanni Vincenzo was baptized as what looks like Jon: Vint’zo on May 31, 1559; Nicolò was baptized as Cola Joseph on December 23, 1561; Melchiore, called an infant, was baptized on August 11, 1564; Paulizo, which probably is Paolo, on September 17, 1567; ancestor Benedetto; Nunzio as Nunti Petro on May 14, 1572; Bernardo was baptized as Barnada Calogero, on June 11, 1574, and married Flore Silvestro in 1609; and Antonina Marzella on May 7, 1577.

 ~< Back to Chart >~